Pew study says 41 percent of adults in the U.S. have been harassed online

 On doxing, trolling, hacking and swatting

-Pew also explored “emergent” forms of online harassment, like doxxing (posting someone’s personal information online without consent), trolling (intentionally trying to provoke or upset someone), hacking (illegally accessing someone’s accounts) and swatting (when you call 911 for a fake emergency and have the police show up at that person’s house).
+Pew also explored “emergent” forms of online harassment, like doxing (posting someone’s personal information online without consent), trolling (intentionally trying to provoke or upset someone), hacking (illegally accessing someone’s accounts) and swatting (when you call 911 for a fake emergency and have the police show up at that person’s house).

 “While many Americans are not aware of these behaviors, they have all been used to escalate abuse online,” the report states.

-To be honest, I was not familiar doxxing or swatting before about a year ago.
+To be honest, I was not familiar with doxing or swatting before about a year ago.
 And it seems that other people on the internet have mixed knowledge and awareness about those forms of harassment.

 While 95 percent of adults in the U.S. say they’ve heard of hacking, only 73 percent say they’ve heard of doxing and 55 percent have heard of swatting.
 Among the “emergent” forms of abuse, only 18 percent of those surveyed have experienced hacking and trolling.

-There are 85 pages worth of content to explore in the report, which you can check out here.Featured Image: Paul VanDerWerf/Flickr UNDER A CC BY 2.0 LICENSE
+There are 85 pages of content to explore in the report, which you can check out here.Featured Image: Paul VanDerWerf/Flickr UNDER A CC BY 2.0 LICENSE

 0